Xubuntu/wiki.xubuntu.org/Fine-Tuning-Your-Development-Setup.md

-# Fine tuning your development setup

-## Using IRC for contact
+# Using IRC for contact

 If you do have questions regarding issues in a development version, please do ask in the Xubuntu Developer channel (chat room)- don\'t worry